Marcos Giron: 2024: First ATP title, top 40

 Giron reached his second ATP final at the 2024 Dallas Open defeating top seed Frances Tiafoe and fourth seed Adrian Mannarino in straight sets before losing to Tommy Paul.
 The following week at the 2024 Delray Beach Open, he reached for the first time a consecutive ATP semifinal (his sixth in his career), defeating Emilio Nava, again fourth seed Adrian Mannarino this time in three sets, and wildcard Patrick Kypson.
 He lost to defending champion and top seed Taylor Fritz in straight sets.
 As a result he reached a new career-high ranking in the top 45 on 19 February 2024.

 At the beginning of the grass season, at the 2024 BOSS Open in Stuttgart, Giron defeated Andy Murray.
 In Halle, he upset fourth seed Andrey Rublev, his first top 10 win on this surface, to reach the round of 16.
 Next he defeated Matteo Berrettini in three sets to reach the quarterfinals.
 His good form continued at the next grass court tournament, the 2024 Eastbourne International where he defeated defending champion and fifth seed Francisco Cerundolo in the first round.
 At the 2024 Wimbledon Championships, he also reached the second round with a win over wildcard Henry Searle.

 Giron won his first ATP title at the 2024 Hall of Fame Open, defeating Alex Michelsen in the final making him the tenth first-time ATP Tour champion for 2024.
 En route to the title, he registered wins over Alex Bolt in the quarterfinals and Christopher Eubanks in the last four.
 As a result he reached a new career-high ranking of No. 38 on 22 July 2024.

-2025: Australian 3rd round, top 5 wins
+2025: Masters fourth round, top 5 wins

 Giron reached the third round of the 2025 Australian Open for the first time defeating Tomas Martin Etcheverry in five sets.

 At the 2025 BNP Paribas Open Giron took out the world No. 5 and fourth seed Casper Ruud to reach the third round at the tournament for the second time.
 It was his first top 5 win in his career.
 He followed that with toppling down another seeded player, 26th seed Alexei Popyrin to reach a Masters fourth round for the first time in his career.

+2026: Consecutive ATP semifinals, ATP 175 final

+After reaching consecutive ATP semifinals in Hong Kong and at the 2026 ASB Classic in Auckland, Giron reached another semifinal at the 2026 Arizona Classic in Phoenix, with wins over Jay Friend and defending champion Nuno Borges.
+He went one step further and reached the final defeating top seed Corentin Moutet in the semifinal.

+Personal life

+Giron enjoys the outdoors and also plays other sports, such as skiing and mountain biking.
+He also follows professional basketball, and is a fan of the Los Angeles Lakers.

 Singles performance timeline

-Current through the 2025 Hellenic Championship.
+Current through the 2026 Hamburg Open.